 Robert was appointed Managing Director of TOBIN in 2010 and has developed our company Strategy, charting a plan for the future success of TOBIN, centred on five Core Values: People and Relationships, Sustainability, Innovation, Health and Safety and Commerciality.

 Away from work, Robert is a keen supporter of all things related to, or even remotely related to "Connacht Rugby".
-Robert can be regularly seen at the Galway Sportsgrounds cheering on Kieran Keane's charges.
+Robert can be regularly seen at the Galway Sportsgrounds cheering on Andy Friend's charges.

 Eamon joined TOBIN Consulting Engineers in 2009 as Head of Finance, having previously held senior financial and general management roles in the ICT and Mobile Telephony industry.
 After graduating with a B Comm from UCD, Eamon qualified as a Chartered Accountant with Ernst & Young, before leaving professional practice and moving into industry.